Optimal Bayesian estimation of Gaussian mixtures with growing number of components: Main results

+\begin{example}[Quadratic variance exponential family (QVEF)] An exponential family of which the variance of each distribution is at most a quadratic function of its mean is called a QVEF \citep{morris1982natural}.
+The class of QVEFs includes Poisson, gamma, binomial, and negative binomial distributions.
+If the family of distribution functions $\cbr{F(\cdot, \theta):\theta\in\Theta}$ is a QVEF, then \ref{Ker2} is satisfied.
+Indeed, Equations (8.8) and (8.6) of \citep{morris1982natural} verify \labelcref{eq:moment_unbias} and \labelcref{eq:moment_quad}, respectively. \end{example}

+\begin{remark} As a reviewer pointed out, Assumption \ref{Ker2} is somewhat strong and a number of mixture models do not satisfy this.
+For example, although the Cauchy location mixture model with $f(x,\theta)=(\pi(1+(x-\theta)^2)^{-1}$ is strongly identifiable (by \cite[][Theorem 3]{chen1995optimal}) and so can be analyzed under a different theoretical framework given in \cref{sec:heinrich}, it does not satisfy Assumption \ref{Ker2} since the Cauchy distribution does not have finite moments of order greater than or equal to 1. \end{remark}

-In this section, we assume that the number of components $k^\star$ is fixed but still unknown.
-We thus use the prior distribution on the number of components satisfying \ref{p_a1} with the constant $\bar{k}_n$.
-Furthermore, since we consider a general set of atoms $\Theta\subset\R$ rather than the interval $[-L,L]$ to include, for example, scale mixtures and exponential family mixtures, Assumption \ref{p_a3} is slightly modified to \cref{eq:prior_theta} being met for any $k\in\bN$ and $\theta^0\in\Theta^k$.
+Since we consider a general set of atoms $\Theta\subset\R$ rather than the interval $[-L,L]$ to include, for example, scale mixtures and exponential family mixtures, Assumption \ref{p_a3} is slightly modified to \cref{eq:prior_theta} being met for any $k\in\bN$ and $\theta^0\in\Theta^k$.
 We also assume the kernel distribution function $F(\cdot, \cdot)$ is known, i.e., no misspecification of the kernel distribution function.
 That is, we consider the posterior distribution denoted by $\Pi_F(\cdot|X_{1:n})$, which is defined as

-Note that we still allow the true mixing distribution to vary with the sample size.
-This setup is still substantially more general than the fixed truth setup considered in the existing Bayesian literature \citep{nguyen2013convergence, scricciolo2017bayesian, guha2019posterior}.

-The following theorem shows the posterior contraction rate for the strongly identifiable mixtures under this setup.
+Then all the results in \cref{sec:main} can be recovered by the posterior distribution $\Pi_F(\cdot|X_{1:n})$ on the mixture model that satisfies \cref{assume:cdf}.